A narrow Fes medina alley lined with hanging brass lanterns and teapots, a robed figure walking through

 What should I do if I get lost in a Moroccan medina?

-Getting lost is a normal part of the experience and rarely dangerous.
-Look up for mosque minarets to orient yourself.
+Getting lost in a medina is a normal part of the experience and rarely dangerous.
+Look up for mosque minarets to orient yourself, as they mark neighborhood centers.
 Walk downhill, which generally leads toward main gates.
 Follow the flow of foot traffic toward wider streets.
-Ask shopkeepers for directions to a landmark or gate.
-Carry your riad's business card, and use offline Google Maps with a dropped pin at your accommodation.
+Ask shopkeepers for directions to a landmark or gate (bab).
+Carry your riad's business card with its address to show taxi drivers or locals.
+Smartphone GPS works well even in narrow alleys, though street names may not appear.

-Should I hire a guide, and how do I avoid faux guides?
+Should I hire a guide for the medina, and how do I avoid faux guides?

-An official guide is highly recommended for Fes el-Bali and useful for your first visit to Marrakech.
-Licensed guides carry government-issued credentials and can be booked through your riad or the tourist office (300-800 MAD per session).
-Faux guides are unlicensed individuals who approach tourists -- politely decline with "la shukran."
-If someone offers unsolicited help with directions, they may expect a tip.
+An official guide is highly recommended for your first visit to Fes el-Bali or Marrakech medina.
+Licensed guides carry government-issued credentials and can be booked through your riad or the tourist office.
+Faux guides are unlicensed individuals who approach tourists offering to lead them, often steering visitors to specific shops for commissions.
+Politely decline unsolicited offers with a firm "la shukran" (no thank you).
+Official guides typically cost 300-500 MAD for a half day and 500-800 MAD for a full day.

 Is the medina safe to walk around at night?

-Can I take photographs of people and shops?
+Can I take photographs of people and shops in the medina?

-Architecture and general scenes are fine to photograph freely.
-Always ask permission before photographing individuals.
-Some artisans welcome photos; others request a small tip (5-10 MAD).
-Never photograph military installations, police stations, or mosque interiors.
-Be respectful and most Moroccans will be happy to pose once asked.
+Architecture, streets, and general scenes are fine to photograph.
+However, always ask permission before photographing individuals, especially women and elderly people.
+Some artisans and shopkeepers welcome photos as free advertising, while others may request a small tip (5-10 MAD).
+Never photograph military installations, police stations, or the interiors of mosques.
+The tanneries in Fes charge an informal camera fee through the shops that provide rooftop access.
+Be respectful and you will find most Moroccans happy to be photographed once asked.

 What shoes should I wear in the medina?

 Wear comfortable, closed-toe walking shoes with good grip.
-Medina streets are uneven cobblestone, sometimes slippery, and often stepped.
-Avoid flip-flops and high heels.
+Medina streets are uneven cobblestone, often slippery from water or discarded produce, and sometimes stepped.
+Avoid flip-flops, high heels, and brand-new shoes.
 Lightweight hiking shoes or sturdy sneakers work best.
-In Fes, some alleys have steep descents requiring ankle support.
-Waterproof soles help during rainy season (November-March).
+You will walk significantly more than expected, so comfort is essential.
+In Fes el-Bali specifically, some alleys have steep descents that demand ankle support.
+Waterproof soles help during rainy season (November through March).

 How does bargaining work in medina souks?

-Bargaining is expected in all souks and is a social ritual.
-The vendor names an inflated price; you counter at roughly 40-50% of that.
-Through friendly negotiation, you typically settle at 50-70% of the asking price.
+Bargaining is expected in all medina souks and is considered a social ritual, not a confrontation.
+The vendor names an inflated starting price, and you counter at roughly 40-50% of that amount.
+Through friendly back-and-forth, you typically settle at 50-70% of the original asking price.
 Never start bargaining unless you intend to buy.
-Walking away politely often prompts a lower counter-offer.
-Bargaining does not apply in fixed-price cooperatives or supermarkets.
+Walk away politely if the price does not suit you, and the vendor will often call you back with a lower offer.
+Bargaining does not apply in fixed-price cooperatives, supermarkets, or pharmacies.

-A small crossbody bag worn in front is safest.
-Avoid large backpacks that are hard to maneuver through narrow alleys.
-Keep your phone and wallet in a front pocket or secure bag.
-Leave expensive jewelry at your riad.
-A small daypack is acceptable for shopping but wear it on your front in crowded souks.
-Consider a reusable tote for purchases.
+A small crossbody bag worn in front is the safest and most practical option.
+Avoid large backpacks, which are difficult to maneuver through narrow alleys and make you a more visible target for pickpockets.
+Keep your phone and wallet in a front pocket or secure crossbody bag.
+Leave expensive jewelry and unnecessary valuables at your riad.
+A small daypack is acceptable if you plan to shop heavily, but wear it on your front in crowded souks.
+Consider bringing a reusable tote for purchases.

 Are Moroccan medinas accessible for people with mobility challenges?

-Medinas present significant accessibility challenges with narrow, uneven streets and frequent steps.
-Wheelchairs cannot navigate most derbs.
+Medinas present significant accessibility challenges.
+Streets are narrow, uneven, and often involve steps with no ramps or elevators.
+Wheelchairs cannot navigate most derbs, and even walking aids like canes can be difficult on cobblestones.
 Essaouira has the most accessible medina due to its flat grid layout.
-In Marrakech, main souks near Jemaa el-Fnaa are relatively flat.
-Visitors with limited mobility should hire a guide who knows accessible routes and stay in riads near main arteries.
+In Marrakech, the main souks radiating from Jemaa el-Fnaa are relatively flat and wide.
+Visitors with limited mobility should consider hiring a guide who knows accessible routes and staying in riads near main arteries rather than deep within the medina.

 Ready to Explore Morocco's Medinas?